-Has your museum completed a MAP assessment in the last ten years?
-Yes No If you are unsure if your institution has gone through MAP before, please click here or contact map@aam-us.org directly for more information.
-Please indicate which one and the year (if known): Yes Year Collections Stewardship Assessment Institutional/Organizational Assessment Public Dimensions/Community Engagement Assessment Governance/Board Leadership Assessment Education & Interpretation Assessment If your museum participated in any MAP assessment in the past ten years, please answer the nex two questions: Describe what accomplishments your museum has achieved since its previous MAP, especially those related to the MAP results and recommendations: There is no character/word limit.
+Has your museum completed a MAP assessment in the last ten year Yes No ırs?
+If you are unsure if your institution has gone through MAP before, please map@aam-us.org directly for more information. click here or c ontact Please indicate which one and the year (if known): Vo.
+Voor Collections Stewardship Assessment Yes Year Institutional/Organizational Assessment Public Dimensions/Community Engagement Assessment Governance/Board Leadership Assessment Education & Interpretation Assessment If your museum participated in any MAP assessment in the past ten years two questions: s, please answe er the nex Describe what accomplishments your museum has achieved since especially those related to the MAP results and recommendations: MAP, There is no character/word limit.

 Describe your museum's need/desire for a new assessment:

 There is no character/word limit.

 Applicants are not required to have previously participated in other assessment programs, but this information will provide useful background to the Peer Reviewer.

 Has your museum participated in:

 Collections Assessment for Preservation (CAP) administered by the Foundation for Advancement in Conservation?

+Yes

-Yes No
+No

-To find out more about CAP, please visit the Foundation for Advancement in Conservation's website here.
+To find out more about CAP, please visit the Foundation for Advancement in Conservation's website here

 If yes, what year(s):

 How has CAP impacted your museum?

 There is no character/word limit.

 Standards and Excellence Program for History Organizations (STEPS) administered by the American Association for State and Local History (AASLH)?

 Yes No

 To find out more about STEPS, please visit AASLH's website here.

 If yes, what year did your museum begin:

 Which sections has your museum worked on:

 There is no character/word limit.

 In which sections have you earned a completion certificate?

 There is no character/word limit.

 How has STEPS helped your museum prepare for MAP?

-There is no character/word limit
+There is no character/word limit.

 Have other programs or services helped prepare your museum for MAP?
 Yes No

 If yes, describe (what or who and when):

 Has your museum successfully completed AAM's Core Documents Verification?

 Yes

 No but currently in progress

-No but planning to apply
+No but planning to apply No and not planning to apply

-No and not planning to apply
+Two and not planning to apply

-To learn more about AAM's Core Documents Verification, please visit AAM's website here.
-Please note: Accredited museums automatically get their Core Documents verified as part of each reaccreditation review
+To learn more about AAM's Core Documents Verification, please visit AAM's website here .
+Please note: Accredited museums automatically get their Core Documents verified as part of each reaccreditation review.

+Accredited museums automatically get their outer bottaments verified as part of each reaccreditation review

 If yes, list the year:

+ii yes, list the year.

 If you checked "currently in progress", which documents have passed and when:

 Year

 Mission

 Institutional Code of Ethics

 Institution/Strategic Plan

 Collections Management Policy

 Emergency Response/Disaster Preparedness Plan